 6. Once your BBQ has reached 350 degrees F place the aluminum pan back on the grill.

-7. Cook on the grill for an additional 30 minutes or until the sauce has thickened.
+7. Cook on the grill for an additional 30 minutes or until the sauce has thickened and caramelized.

 8. Serve and Enjoy!